mnosinov/werty-cli-pydev-tools/urxvt/README.md

 `Ctrl + Shift + c` - to copy to clipboard.
 `Ctrl + Shift + v` - to paste from clipboard.

+### bitmap fonts exploring
+xfontsel - is the tool to explore bitmap fonts